 Is Pakkawood Dishwasher Safe?

-Pakkawood is a great material, but is it dishwasher safe?
-Unfortunately, the answer would have to be no. Despite Pakkawood being water-resistant, it still uses wood veneer.
-For those who aren’t aware, wood veneer is a material that isn’t suited for long soaks in water.
-And when it comes to soapy water, wood veneer is even worse off.
+Pakkawood is a great material, but are Pakkawood knives dishwasher safe?
+Unfortunately, the answer is no. Despite Pakkawood being water-resistant, it still uses wood veneer.
+For those who aren’t aware, wood veneer is a material that isn’t suited for long soaks in soapy water.

 Pakkawood: An Awesome Choice For Knives

 Pakkawood is a durable material that is a great choice for a knife handle.
 It’s easy to take care of, its great to use, and its sure to last you a long time in your knife journey.
 Pakkawood also comes in a variety of patterns and colors to suit your home styling.